Canon T5i vs Panasonic GX85

 - More modern: Reflects 3 years of technical progress since the T5i launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GX85 is the clear winner of the contest (16 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GX85 is the clear winner of the contest (18 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the T5i or the GX85.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.